CIT82/angelb-pri/lectures/htmlcss/htmlcss.md

 - You can use the same class on multiple elements!
 - When using, make sure a dot is present (ex: .red)
 - Using classes with java is handy since you can manipulate elements!

+## Review
+- mdn display
+    - Display property is how element is displayed on page
+         - block, inline, flex, grid are examples
+         - block taxes up fill width of line
+         - inline only takes needed space
+         - flex enables a flexable layout

+- responsive design
+    - Responsive design is how we make websites look good on different devices/screens!
+        - Fluid Layout: flex grids (percentages)
+        - Media queries: apply styles based on screen size
+        - Flex images: images adjust based on screen size
+        - Viewport meta tag:
+        Correct scaling on mobile devices
+        - Test across devices: Checks how the design looks on tablets, phones, and desktops!